Point of Sale via Shopify

 FAQ: Shopify Point of Sale

-The POS hardware is simply an iPad connected to a small card reader, which currently costs $76.
+The POS hardware is ‘simply’ an iPad connected to a small card reader, which currently costs $76.

 You can find all of Shopify's hardware and prices here.

 Yes!
-So, it's just about getting started.
+So it's just about getting started.

 Yes, you can.
 When you create a product, you can easily choose whether it should be sold in your webshop and/or via your POS.

-If you use Shopify Payments, it works just like your Shopify webshop: The money is transferred to your account in the Danish bank that you have specified to Shopify.
+If you use Shopify Payments, it works just like your Shopify webshop: The money is transferred to your account in the Danish bank you have specified to Shopify.